-- Monoclonal Gammopathy of Undetermined Significance (MGUS)- this type of inactive myeloma is known as having benign characteristics.
+- Monoclonal Gammopathy of Undetermined Significance (MGUS)- this type of inactive myeloma is known is having benign characteristics.
 In MGUS abnormal cells make an abnormal protein but do not result in any symptoms.
 Typically, this type of multiple myeloma is not treated unless symptoms occur such as damage to the kidneys and the chance of becoming active myeloma increases by 1% every year.

 - Smoldering Myeloma (SMM)- this type of inactive myeloma is more aggressive then MGUS.
-It is characterized by a more abnormal protein present in blood as well as more cancel cells present in the bone marrow.
+It is characterized by more abnormal protein present in blood as well as more cancel cells present in the bone marrow.
 Therefore, there is a 50% chance that SMM will turn into active myeloma after 5 years.
 This type of myeloma is very closely monitored with PET-CT scans and X-rays since patients benefit from early treatment.

-- Solitary Plasmacytoma- This type of cancer refers to a single tumor found usually at the bone.
+- Solitary Plasmacytoma- This type of cancer refers to single tumor found usually at the bone.
 This type of active myeloma responds to treatment well and must be closely monitored due to a higher risk of being developed into multiple myeloma.

 Symptoms of Multiple Myeloma